Chrogeek/Xplorer/README.md

 # Xplorer
 A 2D jumping game.
-Also the assignment of Fundamentals of Programming course @ Tsinghua University.
+PA of Fundamentals of Programming course @ Tsinghua University.

 ## Project structure